I provide visual effects services focused on realism, continuity, and shot integrity.

 Every decision balances visual clarity against risk.
 Overworking a shot can introduce artifacts, disrupt lighting relationships, or pull attention away from the performance.

-When extension introduces more harm than benefit, the recommendation may be to limit or avoid intervention.
+When an extension introduces more risk than benefit, the recommendation may be to leave the shot untouched.

 Add environmental effects that behave naturally within the shot.